X-Men: Apocalypse: Development

-The film was announced by Bryan Singer in December 2013 via Twitter, before Days of Future Past was released to theaters.
+X-Men: Apocalypse was announced by Bryan Singer in December 2013 via Twitter, before X-Men: Days of Future Past (2014) was released to theaters.
 In the same month, Simon Kinberg, Dan Harris, and Michael Dougherty were revealed by Singer to be attached to work on the film's story.
 According to Singer, the film would focus on the origin of the mutants and feature the younger versions of Cyclops, Jean Grey and Storm.
 Singer also said that he was considering Gambit and a younger version of Nightcrawler to appear.
-According to Kinberg, it would take place in 1983, and completes a trilogy that began with 2011's X-Men: First Class.
+According to Kinberg, it would take place in 1983, and completes a trilogy that began with X-Men: First Class (2011).
 In September 2014, 20th Century Fox officially announced that Singer would direct the film.
 Singer has called the film "kind of a conclusion of six X-Men films, yet a potential rebirth of younger, newer characters" and the "true birth of the X-Men".